-The UW System had an economic impact of over \$24 billion for the 2016-17 fiscal year.
+The UW System had an economic impact of over \$24 billion for the 2016-17 fiscal year, according to the most recent economic impact report done for the UW System.

 The largest source of this economic impact comes from the direct spending (and subsequent indirect and induced spending cycles) of UW System campuses.
 Spending on operations, as well as employee salaries and benefits (subsequently spent in local and regional economies - see Figure 1), accounted for nearly \$12 billion of UW System's overall economic impact.